Zarlengo/Google-Books/readme.md

 [Live Site - https://zar-google-books.herokuapp.com/](https://zar-google-books.herokuapp.com/)

 ## Description
-A React app to display non-sensitive employee information to an organization.
+A MERN site to manage interactions with googleBooks.
+The site also includes socketIO for a notification system displaying information when other users make changes to the database.

 ![Welcome](./images/Hero.jpg)